Caltrans must redo failed surfacing job on Highway 50 bridge in Sacramento

 The contractor, Myers & Sons, commissioned an initial analysis that suggested several potential causes for the failure: The material that was used may not have been up to the task of bonding to the freeway surface.
 The freeway’s slow lanes, generally used by heavy trucks, may have been too worn to accept the new material.
 Or the existing bridge surface may have been contaminated from vehicle oil and dirt that the prep work wasn’t able to sufficiently clean away.

-Clinton Myers of Myers & Sons estimated the initial rounds of repairs cost less than $1 million.
-The Bee has requested a copy of that negotiated agreement.
+“We did what we were asked to do, and the product for whatever reason didn’t work,” Myers said.

-Kwik Bond General Manager Randy Slezak said the surfacing material used on the Highway 50 bridge has worked well on other projects.
+However, Kwik Bond General Manager Randy Slezak, whose company makes the MLS surfacing material, said that same product has worked without any problems on other projects, including recently on the Business 80 bridge over the American River in Sacramento.

-“Nobody can point the finger at anybody conclusively,” he said.
+“Nobody can point the finger at anybody conclusively,” Slezak said.
 And, “no one is going to raise their hand and say, ‘OK, I’ll pay for it.’ ”

+Officials with the subcontractor that did the overlays, American Civil Contractors of Benicia, did not respond to Bee requests for comment.

+The lack of certainty on the cause prompted negotiations two years ago between Caltrans, Myers, subcontractors and the manufacturer over who should have to pay for repairs.
+Caltrans officials said Myers ultimately shouldered the bulk of the cost of the initial patch repairs.
+Myers estimated the initial rounds of repairs cost less than $1 million.

 Tony Bizjak: 916-321-1059, @TonyBizjak